saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 Based on your specific use case and operating system, you'll likely need to add an entry to `/etc/fstab` to ensure the device remains mounted upon system reboot.

-In our case we're following some steps like this:
+In our scenario, we'll proceed as follows:

 ```bash
 # Use blkid to get the UUID for the device that we're mounting